 There are three main factors that can influence your compensation:

 - Your job title: if you get a promotion, you will (obviously!) get a salary bump.
+Note that, depending on budget allocation, this might only be a partial bump that takes you closer to your target salary.

 - Market data: if market data tells us that salaries in your region have increased, we'll increase your salary accordingly.